scikit-bio/scikit-bio/doc/README.md

 The ```autosummary``` directives are important as they generate RST files in the ```generated/``` directory for each object.
-A single-line summary and link to each object is also inserted into the page.
+A single-line summary and link to each object is inserted into the page for you.

 After listing public module members, we encourage a usage example section showing how to use some of the module's functionality.
 Examples should be